 Confirmation Number: XXXXX Trade Date: 07/21/2017

 Investment Amount: $300.00

-Our daughter’s college account has much more than this in it, largely because I have set up automatic investments into it for most of her life and they have grown quite a bit.
+Our daughter’s college accounts have much more than that in it, largely because I have set up automatic investments into it for most of her life and they have grown quite a bit.

 Like many middle class families, we have a mortgage on our home.
 We also have that amount automatically drawn on the first of every month, and the amount is about $700, so between that and our daughter’s 529 account, every time that I wake up on the first of the month there is $1,100 less in our account than when I went to sleep.

 Being a resident of Crook County, Illinois and not utilizing an escrow account, I must pony up to the Treasurer twice per year and have done so for the sixteen years that we have resided in our home.